Build an easy outdoor pallet chair anyone can make! – Part 1

 Now that you’ve learned all my pallet chair building secrets and suggestions, below is how to build the chair from start to finish!

-Then you can pencil in time to make a straight line towards that coffee and comfy chair in just a couple of hours!
+Then you can pencil in time to make a straight line towards that coffee and comfortable chair in just a couple of hours!

 How to build the pallet wood chair part 2 is below!